 In advance of the 2011 race, the organization decided to keep the race solely in Sweden.
 The start was still held on the ice of Östersunds big lake and the mushers drove over the beautiful mountain ridges of Jämtland, first to Ljungdalen, then over to Tänndalen, to continue over Helags and Sylarna towards Ånn, to finish in Åre.
 The weather was very tough.
 It was a weekend of heavy storms and it made it impossible to drive over the mountains.
 At the last moment, the trail had to be changed significantly in order to keep the race going.

 In 2012, the weather gods were not on the side of the race either.
 Warm temperatures had deteriorated the condition of the ice profoundly and the organization was forced to cancel the race.
 It was a difficult decision, but the only sensible one.

 Two years of setbacks made the raceorganization evaluate the race, looking for solutions to make the race less dependable upon weather.
 After debating new ideas and input, the ‘new’ Amundsen –Mid Scandinavian Sled Dog Race was born, this time under the wings Jämtlandsfjällens slädhundklubbs and in cooperation with Strömsunds municipality.

-So…..we hope to see both familiar and new faces on the starting line.
-SO MUCH LOOKING FORWARD TO AMUNDSEN RACE 2022!
+So…..we are excited and hope to see both familiar and new faces on the starting line.
+SO MUCH LOOKING FORWARD TO AMUNDSEN RACE 2023!